 Each state is given a number of votes in the Electoral College equal to the number of its House members and its senators.
-Since all states automatically are given two senators and a minimum of one congressperson, states of smaller populations are given a slight proportional advantage.
+Since all states are automatically given two senators and a minimum of one representative, states of smaller populations are given a slight proportional advantage.

 National representation in the House is determined by individual state elections.

 Gerrymandering: the dividing of a state, county, etc., into election districts so as to give one political party a majority in many districts while concentrating the voting strength of the other party into as few districts as possible.
 Dictionary.com

 Primarily, gerrymandering thwarts election results—it denies majority rule.
 A good example is Pennsylvania’s 2012 election for US House of Representatives.
 More votes were cast for Democratic candidates but, due to gerrymandering the Republicans won thirteen seats, while the Democrats won only five!

 Secondarily, it exaggerates partisan differences.
 Winning the primary, in which the most extreme political elements vote, is often tantamount to winning the general election.

 Drawing election districts should be removed from the sphere of political influence.
 Perhaps all elections should be state-wide rather than by districts controlled by politicians.
 In this case, Pennsylvania would have still have eighteen house seats, but voters in any part of the state could vote for any representative who appeal to them.
 If candidates wanted to focus their positions on those of Philadelphia, nothing would stop them, although they would get votes mainly from that area.

 A side benefit of state-wide elections would be that widespread interests of the minority that could never win a majority in a district, could occasionally gain a representative of the 18 available and have their voices heard.

 Election Result with Gerrymander